minblock/luascoin/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the luad tests manually, launch `src/test/test_lua`.
+To run the luascoind tests manually, launch `src/test/test_luascoin`.

-To add more luad tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more luascoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the lua-qt tests manually, launch `src/qt/test/test_lua-qt`
+To run the luascoin-qt tests manually, launch `src/qt/test/test_luascoin-qt`

-To add more lua-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more luascoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.